car through France - the main routes for driving to the south or west

 over long distances:

-selection of motorway tolls : April 2015 (for cars)
+selection of motorway tolls : Jan 2016 (for

 + caravan or

 normal size motorhome ; add about 50%).

 Truck / HGV toll rates (class 4) : approximately three

 - Perpignan via Rouen, Chartres & A 71: